 Both were mine!
 Life went a-maying

 When I was young!

-As we read through the very first stanza of this poem, it comes to our knowledge that the poet has attached all the positive things in life with youth.
+As we read through the very first stanza of ‘Youth and Age’, it comes to our knowledge that the poet has attached all the positive things in life with youth.
 Plus, with the use of some powerful imagery, the poet has brought home to us all the joys and liberties that he enjoyed when he was young.
 Everything appeared to be good that could be achieved easily, the poet was full of aspiring dreams and hopes for the future.
-The world appeared to be good and the poet was filled with a new vigour and vitality.
+The world appeared to be good and the poet was filled with new vigor and vitality.
 Through his great imaginative powers, Coleridge has succeeded in capturing the joys of youth.

 When I was young?—Ah, woful When!

 Ah! for the change ‘twixt Now and Then!

 This breathing house not built with hands,

 That ask no aid of sail or oar,